adrien-le-franc/EMSx.jl/README.md

+<img src="docs/logos.png" width="600" />

 # EMSx.jl
 `EMSx.jl` is a Julia package for simulating the control of an electric microgrid with an Energy Management System.

-<img src="docs/logos.png" width="600" />
+It originated from a project between [CERMICS](https://cermics-lab.enpc.fr/), [Efficacity](https://www.efficacity.com/) and [Schneider Electric](https://www.se.com/fr/fr/).

 ## Installation
 If not installed, download [Julia 1.3.0](https://julialang.org/downloads/) or higher versions.